open-orchestra/open-orchestra-docs/en/developer_guide/esi.rst

 Open Orchestra uses Varnish's ability to flush ESI blocks on the fly on certain conditions.

 Whenever an ESI block is cached in Varnish, the HTTP headers of the response will be saved along with the content.
-This mecanism allows to set an X-Cache-Tags header with its value being a set of tags that indicate in which conditions it would be flushed.
+This mechanism allows to set an X-Cache-Tags header with its value being a set of tags that indicate in which conditions it would be flushed.
 Therefore, when an action leads to one of the tags being marked as outdated, a request is sent to varnish so it will ban all cached data linked to this tag.